jrmolloy2/jba-code-challenge/README.md

 When the package is run, it will first ask you to enter the path of the precipitation file to be transformed.
 The full filepath, including extension, should be entered without quotation marks.
 The script will then ask for a location to save the output files.
 Again, this should be the full filepath to a directory of your choice without quotation marks.

 If the package executes successfully, you will see a message telling you the data has been written to the database successfully.

-The output based on the test file provided on JBA's website is stored in the resources folder:

-- precip.db - the sqlite database
-- precip.zip - the json file

-The sqlite database can be viewed for free online at [SQLViewer](https://inloop.github.io/sqlite-viewer/).